Expats in Australia and New Zealand

 What did you think of your work abroad experience overall?
 What did you gain from it?
 What were the best/hardest parts?

-The experience has been life altering.
+The experience has been life-altering.
 The scope of what you can accomplish in a short amount of time has blown my mind.
 I flew to the other side of the world with nothing but a suitcase full of clothes.
 I was in a foreign country with no contacts.
 I managed to find work, a place to live, eat well, & make friends.
 Also, I’ve bought and sold cars and dealt with various other issues that arise in life.
 I’ve done all this with no support because essentially you are on your own.
 Now, going home and doing all this when the trip is over seems easy.
 Oh, and while doing the above I’ve met people from all over that world and been to places most people at home have never even heard of.
-I’ve seen strange animals up close and lived next to the ocean and have enjoyed things I never would have even thought of doing.
+I’ve seen strange animals up close and lived next to the ocean and have enjoyed things I would never have even thought of doing.
 It’s been great.